deoren/notes/lxd/lxd.md

 ## Delete container

-**WARNING:**: You are NOT prompted to confirm you wish to delete the container.
+**WARNING:** You are NOT prompted to confirm you wish to delete the container.

 `lxc delete centos-test`